apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 it might be required to also specify explicit set of path which should be indexed.
 In that case make use of `includedPaths`

+Note that `excludedPaths` and `includedPaths` *does not* affect the index selection logic for a query i.e. if a query has any path restriction specified then that would not be checked against the `excludedPaths` and `includedPaths`.

+<a name="query-paths"></a>
+**queryPaths**

+If you need to ensure that a given index only gets used for query with specific path restrictions then you need to specify those paths in `queryPaths`.

+For example if `includedPaths` and `queryPaths` are set to _[ "/content/a", "/content/b" ]_.
+The index would be used for queries below "/content/a" as well as for queries below "/content/b".
+But not for queries without path restriction, or for queries below "/content/c".

+**Usage**

+Key points to consider while using `excludedPaths`, `includedPaths` and `queryPaths`

+1. Reduce what gets indexed in global fulltext index - For setups where a global fulltext index is configured say at /oak:index/lucene which indexes everything then `excludedPaths` can be used to avoid indexing transient repository state like in '/var' or '/tmp'.
+This would help in improving indexing rate.
+By far this is the primary usecase

+2. Reduce reindexing time - If its known that certain type of data is stored under specific subtree only but the query is not specifying that path restriction then `includedPaths` can be used to reduce reindexing time for existing content by ensuring that indexing logic only traverses that path for building up the index

+3. Use `excludedPaths`, `includedPaths` with caution - When paths are excluded or included then query engine is not aware of that.
+If wrong paths get excluded then its possible that nodes which should have been part of query result get excluded as they are not indexed.
+   So only exclude those paths which do not have node matching given nodeType or nodes which are known to be not part of any query result

+In most cases use of `queryPaths` would not be required as index definition should not have any overlap.

 Refer to [OAK-2599][OAK-2599] for more details.

 <a name="aggregation"></a>